How is Prostate Cancer Graded and Staged?

 Grading (with the Gleason Score) and staging defines the progress of cancer and whether it has spread:

 When prostate cancer cells are found in tissue from the core biopsies, the pathologist "grades" it.
 The grade is a measure of how quickly the cells are likely to grow and spread (how aggressive it is).

 The most common grading system is called the Gleason grading system.
 With this system, each tissue piece is given a grade between three (3) and five (5).
+In the past, we assigned scores of one (1) and two (2).
 A grade of less than three (3) means the tissue is close to normal.
 A grade of three (3) suggests a slow growing tumor.
 A high grade of five (5) indicates a highly aggressive, high-risk form of prostate cancer.

 If you are diagnosed with prostate cancer, ask about your Gleason score and how it impacts your treatment decisions.

 Tumor stage is also measured.
 Staging describes where the cancer is within the prostate, how extensive it is, and if it has spread to other parts of the body.
 One can have low stage cancer that is very high risk.
 Staging the cancer is done by DRE and special imaging studies.